-Globally, there is evidence that contour cultivation reduces surface runoff, sediment and phosphorous loss in arable farming compared with conventional cultivation up and down the slope, particularly when combined with vegetative barriers.
-While keyline ploughing and the planting of trees and shrubs along keylines is popular in Australia and was famously used to transform a landscape in a drought prone region of Portugal it has not been widely implemented in the UK.
-While Case Study 1 provides one example of its use in a grazing system, its use in arable or horticultural systems would require on-contour cultivation (see Figure 2).
-At present, Defra cautions that contour cultivation in the UK could be counterproductive if the contour is not strictly followed.
-It is also likely that a consideration of soil types is necessary to determine whether contour cultivation would be helpful.
+Globally, there is evidence that contour cultivation reduces surface runoff, sediment and fertiliser loss in arable farming compared with conventional cultivation up and down the slope, particularly when combined with vegetative barriers such as trees or shrubs.51-54 In arable production, contour cultivation is best suited to land with gradients of 3 to 8% as there is a risk of tractor overturning for steep slopes.
+At present, Defra cautions that contour cultivation in the UK could be counter-productive if the contour is not strictly followed.55 It is also likely that a consideration of soil types is necessary to determine whether contour cultivation would be helpful.
+Contour cultivation has been shown to be beneficial in loamy soils, silty clay loam and sand clay loam, but evidence is lacking about its effects in heavy clay and poorly draining soils.
 In horticulture, arranging beds on the contour could require extra mulching on footpaths between rows in poorly draining soil, for example.

-On top of capturing water from fields, there is also potential for rainwater capture from barn and home roofs.
+On top of capturing water from fields, there is also potential for rainwater capture from barn, polytunnel and other roofs.
 Investing in pressurising this water would make this resource more viable for summer irrigation.
-Finally, runoff and soil erosion in winter can be reduced or eliminated through the use of green manures which provide a cover over soil after the harvest of a crop (see Section iii) and the integration of trees and shrubs, as in agroforestry.
+Finally, runoff and soil erosion in winter can be reduced or eliminated through the use of green manures which provide a cover over soil after the harvest of a crop (see Section iii), reducing tillage (see Section vi), and the integration of trees and shrubs, as in agroforestry.